leroyle/Embedded_Cli/README.md

+ 18-Aug-2022
+  Only in the funbiscuit_Cli example
+     Add support for Seeed Xiao BLE, just a platformio.ini entry Add support to exhaust stack and heap from within app.

  A collection of examples demonstrating the use of Embedded CLI
  - these are platformio apps targeting RakWireless Wisblock devices
  - after building/uploading the app